-One of the most effective and fun ways of redefining your waistline is hula hoop.
-Not the simple hoop we used as kids, but a weighted fitness hula hoop.
-The amazing thing about it: 10-15 minutes per day is enough.
+Hula hoop is one of the most effective and fun ways of redefining your waistline.
+Not the simple hoops we used as kids, but a weighted fitness hula hoop.
+The amazing thing about it: 10-15 minutes per day is enough to achieve tangible results.
 So no matter how stressful life with a newborn gets, you will most likely be able to find some time for it.
 Moreover, it doesn’t matter if you get interrupted 6 minutes in by the mini-me, as you can just pick it up right after you tended to your little one.

 The second great benefit: it strengthens and trains your inner abdominal muscles and works on the exact part of your body that has been most affected by the pregnancy.
 The hoop exercise works on your inner core and thus gifts you with a nicely trained middle.
 After all, fit is the new skinny!
 Besides and actually more important than being skinny, is being strong.